matprado/matprado/README.md

 ### Hi there! 👋

-👨‍💻 My name is Mateus Prado and I'm a Computer Science student at University of São Paulo.
+👨‍💻 My name is Mateus Prado.
+I'm a Computer Science student at University of São Paulo.

 🕹️ I'm currently a game developer at Fellowship of the Game.